“Palestinian Leadership Plans to Increase Pressure on U.S. ahead of Biden’s Visit.”

 Abbas also reportedly “scolded U.S. Secretary of State Antony Blinken in a phone call.”
 Abbas, the kleptocrat who has stayed in office 13 years beyond the end of his term, berated the person bending over backward to help keep him in power.
 Blinken should have slammed down the phone rather than taken any guff from the tinpot dictator.

-Palestinian sources also told Ynet news, “if President Biden intends to come to the meeting with [Abbas] offering only a modest economic relief package, then it is better that he not come at all.”
+Palestinian sources also told Ynet news that “if President Biden intends to come to the meeting with [Abbas] offering only a modest economic relief package, then it is better that he not come at all.”

 That ought to teach the most powerful person in the world a lesson!